eric-do/fullstack-best-practices/docs/project-structure.md

 ## Frontend

-The frontend code can be structured similar to:
+The frontend code is in a `client` folder, and can be structured as:

 ```sh
 src